 Alan Rea, Ph.D.

 Alan Rea is a professor in the Department of Business Information Systems in the Haworth College of Business at Western Michigan University.
-He regularly teaches courses in Information Assurance, Risk Management, CyberEthics, Linux and Digital Forensics.
+He regularly teaches courses in information assurance, risk management, system security and digital forensics.
 In his courses, he implements free and open-source software whenever possible to emphasize the changing environment within information systems.

-Rea's research concentrates on secure system development, organizational information assurance and risk management approaches.
-In particular, he has examined security implications associated with developing, deploying and managing cloud services, Internet of Things devices and mobile applications.
+His research concentrates on secure system development, organizational information assurance and risk management approaches.
+In particular, he has examined security implications associated with developing, deploying and managing cloud and web services, Internet of Things devices and mobile applications.
 He is frequently featured as a media expert on his research.

-Rea's research has been published in the Journal of Information Systems Education, Journal of Information Systems Security, Journal of Information Privacy and Security, Journal of Computer Information Systems, Communications of the ACM and Journal of Digital Forensics, Security and Law.
+Rea's research has been published in the Journal of Information Systems Education, Journal of Information Systems Security, Journal of Information Privacy and Security, Journal of Computer Information Systems, Communications of the ACM, Industrial Management & Data Systems, and Journal of Digital Forensics, Security and Law.

 Jason Johnson is a lecturer in the Department of Computer Science at Western Michigan University.
 He spent several years working in biometric capture technology as a field support engineer.
 When his interests shifted to computer science, he enrolled at Western Michigan University, earning his Bachelor of Science degree in 2010 and his Master of Science degree in 2012.

-Additionally, he holds several certifications, including GIAC Security Essentials Certification, GIAC Certified UNIX Security Administrator, GIAC Certified Web Application Defender, GIAC Penetration Tester, and Mile2 Certified Professional Ethical Hacker.
-His teaching interests include algorithms, computer architecture, operating systems and information security.
+Additionally, he holds several certifications, including GIAC Security Essentials Certification, GIAC Certified UNIX Security Administrator, GIAC Certified Web Application Defender, and Mile2 Certified Professional Ethical Hacker.
+His teaching interests include cybersecurity, algorithms, computer architecture, and operating systems.
 He serves as co-director of WMU's cybersecurity programs.